google/WebFundamentals/src/site/_en/fundamentals/device-access/click-to-call/click-to-call.markdown

 collection: click-to-call
 key-takeaways:
   c2c:
-    -  Wrap all phone numbers in hyperlinks with the <code>tel:</code> schema
+    -  Wrap all phone numbers in hyperlinks with the <code>tel:</code> schema.
-    -  Always use the international dialing format
+    -  Always use the international dialing format.
 ---

 {% wrap content %}